 Waverley Wind Farm

-Trustpower has sought resource consent to build a 48 turbine 130MW wind farm in South Taranaki in 2017 NZWEA was there in support.
+When Trustpower sought resource consent to build a 48 turbine 130MW wind farm in South Taranaki in 2017 NZWEA was there in support.

-The wind farm would cost $325m to build and generate 490GWh of electricity a year which, based on average residential consumption, would produce the same amount of electricity as used by over 65,000 homes.
+The wind farm is forecast to cost $325m to build and generate 490GWh of electricity a year which, based on average residential consumption, would produce the same amount of electricity as used by over 65,000 homes.

 The proposed wind farm is in a great location to provide renewable electricity to meet growing demand and displace existing thermal generation with its high level of carbon emissions.
 The wind farm could avoid 337,400 tonnes of C02 per year if this electricity were to be generated from a coal-fired plant or 196,800 tonnes in avoided gas fire generation.